AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

 #### Enforcement Rights

 * The Beneficiary have all the rights to enforce "Terms And Conditions" violations on behalf of the Creator.
 All forms of compensations that are received by the Beneficiary as a result of enforcing this license must be used by the Beneficiary's operations.

 #### Commercial Rights

 * The Beneficiary have the right to sublicense the Library, provided that the amount of compensation must strongly benefit human individuals that are inflicted with physical health or mental health illnesses.
+The Beneficiary can use the Library's existing commercial licenses made by the Creator as its own or for creating derivatives of these licenses.

 ## Grant Of Rights By The Third Party

-* Upon the Third Party's contributions to the Library, the third party agrees that all the rights are transferred to given to the Creator.
+* Upon the Third Party's contributions to the Library, the Third Party agrees that all the rights are transferred to given to the Creator.
+The Third Party also agrees that these rights will not be revoked permanently, regardless of the time, cost, conditions and so on.